SFT

 dummy_run_full_ctx: bool = False # Skip real data; fabricate full-context sequences

-dummy_run_max_steps: int = 5 # Number of steps to run in dummy modefrom_dict_config
+dummy_run_max_steps: int = 5 # Number of steps to run in dummy mode

 from_dict_config(cfg: DictConfig) -> BaseConfigConstruct a typed BaseConfig from a Hydra DictConfig.